Authenticate with 3D Secure

 Disputes and liability shift

-The liability shift rule applies to payments that are successfully authenticated using 3D Secure or an equivalent cryptogram such as Apple Pay or Google Pay in some cases.
-If a cardholder disputes a 3DS payment as fraudulent, the liability shifts from you to the card issuer.
+The liability shift rule applies to payments successfully authenticated using 3D Secure.
+In some cases, liability shift applies with equivalent cryptograms, such as Apple Pay or Google Pay.
+If a cardholder disputes a 3DS payment as fraudulent, the liability typically shifts from you to the card issuer.

 If a card doesn’t support 3DS or an error occurs during the authentication process, the payment proceeds normally.
 When this occurs, liability doesn’t generally shift to the issuer, because a successful 3DS authentication hasn’t taken place.

-In practice, this means that you won’t receive disputes marked as fraudulent if the payment was covered by the liability shift rule, but you might still receive an Early Fraud Warning.
+In practice, this means you typically won’t receive disputes marked as fraudulent if the payment is covered by the liability shift rule, but you might still receive an Early Fraud Warning.
 You might still receive a low percentage of fraudulent disputes, and we list a few cases below where the liability shift rule might not apply.

 You might receive a dispute inquiry on a successfully authenticated payment using 3DS.
 This type of dispute doesn’t precipitate a chargeback because it’s only a request for information.